BATAK!

 Sorry perhaps another time

-The Italians next door went away then came back.
-Their energy was palpable.
+The Italian hippies next door, who always seemed to be loud and full of important chatter and exuberance about the spectacle of their journey, went away then came back.
+Their energy was palpable if not effable like a Roman orgy, how they had managed to make it to Toba was another anthropological enigma.
 Finally I got myself up as I was thirsty, took two Milenta pills and headed to get water.
-It was 10.30.
-The lights of Parapat shone across the lake in the night, sparkling reflections on the deep waters and high hills.
+It was 10.30 PM.
+The lights of Parapat shone across the lake in the night sky, sparkling reflections on the deep waters and high hills.
 Only 1700 m high.
 Wet but the stars were out.
+Tropical but pleasantly cool.
+Ideal.
+And I sensed the Dutch colonials and romance many years back.

 'Yes'